prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 - Change the `gvlVendorID` from the sample value of `42` to the id of your bidding server as registered with the [GDPR Global Vendor List (GVL)](https://iabeurope.eu/vendor-list-tcf-v2-0/), or remove this line entirely if your bidding server is not registered with IAB Europe.
 - Change the `modifyingVastXmlAllowed` value to `false` if you'd like to opt-out of [video impression tracking](https://github.com/prebid/prebid-server/issues/1015), or remove this line entirely if your adapter doesn't support VAST video ads.
 - Remove the `capabilities` (app/site) and `mediaTypes` (banner/video/audio/native) combinations which your adapter does not support.
-- Follow the [User Sync Configuration](#user-sync-configuration) chapter below to configure the endpoints for your bid adapter, or remove the `userSync` section if not supported.
+- Follow the [User Sync Configuration](#user-sync-configuration) documentation below to configure the endpoints for your bid adapter, or remove the `userSync` section if not supported.

 <details markdown="1">
   <summary>Example: Website with banner ads only.</summary>